2deadmen/PawChainNFT-hackathon/README.md

-<p> Welcome to Dog Insta, the ultimate innovative social media platform designed exclusively for dog owners and enthusiasts !
-Whether you're looking to connect with fellow dog lovers, share adorable photos of your furry friends, or seek expert advice on canine care, Dog Insta is the place to be.
+<p> Welcome to PawChainNFT, the ultimate innovative social media platform designed exclusively for dog owners and enthusiasts !
+Whether you're looking to connect with fellow dog lovers, share adorable photos of your furry friends, or seek expert advice on canine care, PawChainNFT is the place to be.
-With Dog Insta, you'll join a vibrant community that celebrates everything about dogs.
+With PawChainNFT, you'll join a vibrant community that celebrates everything about dogs.
 It also features an array of cutting-edge functionalities that facilitate a safe and enjoyable user experience. </p>

 <h2>Features 🐶</h2>
 <ul>